h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 1\.
 Go to the [UCI Machine Learning Databases](https://archive.ics.uci.edu/ml/machine-learning-databases/00350/) and select the .xls file named `default of credit card clients.xls`.
 Clicking on the .xls file will download the Default Payments of Credit Card Clients in Taiwan from 2005 to your local drive.

 2\.
 Once in your local drive, open the `default of credit card clients.xls` file and delete the first row.
-This row has column names X1, X2, X3...X22, X23, Y that are nonessential to the DAI experiment.
+This row has column names X1, X2, X3...X22, X23, Y that are nonessential to the Driveless AI experiment.

 3\.
 After deleting the first row, save the file into your local drive with the following name and extension: `UCI_Credit_Card.csv`